cepdnaclk/e15-2yp-sap-I-computer/docs/README.md

 The project was started as a project for CO221: Digital Design Course, Department of Computer Engineering, University of Peradeniya.

 All the Printed Circuit boards were designed from the basics by us using Fritzing, fabricated by using the CNC, Builder_V3 and soldered and assembled by us.
 It took 2 months to complete the fabrications and another month for build motherboard (30x40cm) and debugging.
+(If you like to have the PCB design files, please contact me, nuwanjaliyagoda@gmail.com)

 After the evolution of the project, we hope to make it free and open source under Apache License 2.0